Alfresco/docs-alfresco/content-services/latest/develop/share-ext-points/share-config.md

 5. The form processor executes any registered filters before and after the main processing.
 6. The REST API takes the result from the form processor/form service and constructs the form definition JSON response.
 7. The form component receives the result from the form service and combines it with the form configuration to produce the form UI model.
-8. The form component Freemarker template iterates around the fields and includes the relevant controls.
+8. The form component FreeMarker template iterates around the fields and includes the relevant controls.
-9. The form component Freemarker template instantiates the FormUI JavaScript component.
+9. The form component FreeMarker template instantiates the FormUI JavaScript component.
 10. The FormUI JavaScript instantiates the forms runtime and registers all validation handlers.

-For a description of the available form controls, refer to [Forms reference]({% link content-services/latest/develop/reference/share-document-library-ref.md %}}#formref).
+For a description of the available form controls, refer to [Forms reference]({% link content-services/latest/develop/reference/share-document-library-ref.md %}#formref).

 At this point, the form is ready for the user to interact.
 When the user interacts with the form, the forms runtime constantly checks the validation rules enabling and disabling the **Submit** button appropriately.
 When the user submits the form, the following sequence of events occurs.